Yan-Oliveira/doc-fao/content/brute-force-attack-protection/admin/administration/system-configuration.rst

 System Configuration
 ====================

-The customer passwords can be restricted in the external interface to avoid using of week passwords.
+The customer user passwords can be restricted in the external interface to avoid using of weak passwords.

 To activate these features: